 If you’re gearing up for a tour through Latin America, have no fear.
 Here are the top ten safest countries (in no particular order) to visit in:

-Fun fact: All of these countries rank above the USA, Greece, and China in terms of their 2018 global peace index.
+Fun fact: All of these countries and regions rank above the USA, Greece, and China in terms of their 2018 global peace index.
+Skip to your favourite by clicking the list below:

 1. Galapagos Island, Ecuador